margo/specification/system-design/specification/margo-management-interface/device-capabilities.md

 | supportedRuntimes | []SupportedRuntime | Y* | Supported workload runtimes present on the device.
 See the [SupportedRuntime](#supportedruntime) definition for all permissible values.
 A device that is capable of hosting workloads MUST report at least one entry.|
 | supportedDeploymentTypes | []SupportedDeploymentType | Y* | The deployment profile types the device can receive and process locally.
 See the [SupportedDeploymentType](#supporteddeploymenttype) definition for all permissible values.
 A device that is capable of hosting workloads MUST report at least one entry.|

 > Note:  \* A see-thru gateway not hosting workloads itself MUST omit these fields.
-The WFM infers such a device is non-hosting from the absence of these capabilities, and infers a gateway relationship from the parent/child `deviceId` hierarchy.
+The WFM infers such a device is non-hosting from the absence of these capabilities, and infers a gateway relationship from the parent/child `targetName` hierarchy.

 ### CPU Attributes
 CPU element defining the device's CPU characteristics.